prabhakarkandel33/MiniOS/README.md

 ## Requirements

-This project uses a freestanding `i686-elf` cross-toolchain [web:9].
+MyOS uses an `i686-elf` cross-toolchain for building the kernel.

-### On Windows
+### Windows

-Install WSL first by running `wsl --install` in an elevated terminal [web:7].
-After installation, start Ubuntu with `wsl -d Ubuntu` or open it from the Start Menu [web:5].
-If you want a specific Ubuntu release, Microsoft’s Ubuntu WSL docs also support installing from a downloaded `.wsl` file or by selecting Ubuntu from the Microsoft Store [web:5].
+If you are on Windows, install WSL first using Microsoft’s official instructions.
+After WSL is installed, open Ubuntu from the Start Menu or run `wsl` in a terminal.

-### On Linux or inside WSL
+### Linux or WSL

-Install the build dependencies:
+Install the required build tools:

 ```bash
 sudo apt update
 sudo apt install -y build-essential bison flex libgmp3-dev libmpc-dev libmpfr-dev texinfo grub-pc-bin xorriso qemu-system-x86
 ```

-## Install the cross-compiler
+## Cross-Compiler

+You need a freestanding `i686-elf` GCC toolchain, which is the standard setup for OS development.

+The OSDev Wiki has a dedicated GCC cross-compiler guide that explains how to build one for your target system.

-The kernel expects `i686-elf-gcc`, `i686-elf-as`, and `i686-elf-ld` to be available in your `PATH` [web:9].
+Make sure `i686-elf-gcc`, `i686-elf-as`, and `i686-elf-ld` are in your `PATH` before building.

-A common setup is to build a freestanding cross-compiler for the `i686-elf` target [web:9].
-After installation, make sure the toolchain bin directory is added to `PATH` so your Makefile can find it [web:9].

 ## Build